Answers to the most asked questions.

 While not directly involved with physical conservation of manuscripts, HMML often partners with organizations that support this work at its field sites.
 In addition, HMML provides resources and strategies for the development of local digital archives.

-While HMML itself is not a religious organization, it is part of Saint John’s University, a liberal arts institution of higher education sponsored by the Benedictine monks of Saint John’s Abbey.
-As part of this Benedictine tradition, HMML extends a welcome to all visitors, and supports scholarship by those of all religious traditions or none.
+While HMML itself is not a religious organization, it began as a program of Saint John’s University, a liberal arts institution of higher education sponsored by the Benedictine monks of Saint John’s Abbey.
+As part of the Benedictine tradition, HMML extends a welcome to all visitors and supports scholarship and preservation of cultural heritage across the boundaries of religion, culture, language, and geography.

-Though HMML's original mission was focused on Christian manuscript preservation, it now includes work with all faith communities.
-HMML holds hundreds of thousands of Christian and Islamic manuscripts from across the globe and is now working to preserve Buddhist and Hindu cultural heritage.
+HMML preserves images of hundreds of thousands of Christian and Islamic manuscripts from across the globe and is now working to preserve Buddhist and Hindu cultural heritage.
 Much of HMML’s work has also been in places of historic cultural interaction among various religious traditions.
 HMML’s holdings have abundant material on relations between Christians, Muslims, and Jews (in Spain, Malta, the Middle East, and Ethiopia) or Christians, Hindus, and Muslims (in India).
 Although there are Hebrew manuscripts in HMML’s collections, all known Hebrew manuscripts in the world have been photographed by a project based at the National Library of Israel in Jerusalem.

 Your manuscript collection may be a suitable candidate for digital preservation if it is: